Been dreaming of growing apples in your backyard but aren’t sure if you can, or what to consider when choosing a variety to grow? Here’s you guide.

 Another option for limited space is a columnar apple tree which grows like a column making this a neat option for the home gardener with a small garden in an urban or suburban environment.
 Columnar apples still grow to about 10 feet tall but only about 2 to 3 feet wide.
 Less growth means less pruning, so columnar apples only need pruned as needed to remove damaged branches.

-Semi-dwarf apple trees can reach heights of 15 to 20 feet and grow as wide.
+Semi-dwarf apple trees can mature to heights of 15 to 20 feet and grow as wide.
 The general rule of thumb is however tall your tree will get, then plant your trees as many feet apart or more to provide ample growing room and good air flow between trees.

 How many apples do you want to harvest?